greg-randall/sitemap-compare/README.md

    - Normalizes URLs to avoid duplicates due to trivial differences
    - Filters out non-content URLs (images, CSS, etc.)
    - Discovers pages not linked from main navigation
-   - Finds content that site owners may not want widely known
+   - Finds content that might have been forgotten or overlooked

 3. **Comparison**:
    - Identifies URLs present in the sitemap but not found during crawling
    - Finds URLs discovered during crawling but missing from the sitemap
-   - Reveals the "hidden web" of content not meant to be easily discovered
+   - Reveals the complete structure of your site for better content management
-   - Caches all content for offline analysis and investigation
+   - Caches all content for offline analysis and organization

 ## Output

 The tool creates a directory structure under `sites/[domain]/[timestamp]/` containing:

-- `missing_from_sitemap.csv`: URLs found while crawling but not in the sitemap (potentially hidden content)
+- `missing_from_sitemap.csv`: URLs found while crawling but not in the sitemap (potentially overlooked content)
-- `missing_from_site.csv`: URLs in the sitemap that weren't found while crawling (possibly restricted content)
+- `missing_from_site.csv`: URLs in the sitemap that weren't found while crawling (possibly broken links)
-- `all_sitemap_urls.csv`: All URLs extracted from the sitemap (what the site owner wants you to see)
+- `all_sitemap_urls.csv`: All URLs extracted from the sitemap
-- `all_site_urls.csv`: All URLs discovered while crawling (what's actually there)
+- `all_site_urls.csv`: All URLs discovered while crawling
 - `cache/`: Directory containing cached HTML content from crawled pages (for offline analysis)
 - `cache-xml/`: Directory containing cached sitemap XML files (for reference)
 - `results/`: Directory containing copies of the CSV files for easy access

-The most interesting findings are typically in the `missing_from_sitemap.txt` file, which may reveal:
+The `missing_from_sitemap.txt` file can help you discover:
+- Content that should be included in your sitemap
+- Old pages that need updating or removal
+- Duplicate content that should be consolidated
+- Resources that should be protected or removed

+From a security perspective, it might also reveal:
-- Admin interfaces
+- Admin interfaces that should be properly secured
-- Development environments
+- Development environments that should be restricted
-- Internal tools
+- Internal tools that shouldn't be publicly accessible
-- Outdated but still accessible content
-- Pages intentionally hidden from search engines

 ## HTML Report Generation